kongali1720/kongali-security/README.md

 The hash analysis layer is designed to identify common cryptographic hash formats.

-Supported hash families include:
+Supported hash families may include:

 * MD5
 * SHA-1
 * SHA-256
 * SHA-512

 Hash identification alone does not determine whether a file or artifact is malicious.

 Hash analysis should be combined with additional intelligence, reputation data, behavioral analysis, or other security evidence.

 ---

 ## 🌐 DNS Intelligence

-The DNS module is intended to provide defensive DNS analysis capabilities.
+DNS intelligence is planned as a future module.

 Planned capabilities include: